CYBER-GIRLS/UniPay/replit.md

 - **Smooth Animations:** Framer Motion animations for width transitions, label reveal, and hover effects
 - **Persistent State:** Collapse/expand preference maintained across navigation using Zustand store
 - **Accessibility:** All navigation sections accessible in both collapsed and expanded states
+- **Full-Viewport Layout:** DashboardLayout uses `h-screen w-screen m-0 p-0` with explicit margin/padding removal on html, body, and #root for a clean edge-to-edge design

 **Dialog/Popup Scrolling Pattern:** All dialogs and popups use a standardized scrollable pattern to ensure proper viewport fitting:
 - `DialogContent`: `flex flex-col max-h-[90vh]` - Sets max height at 90% viewport and flex layout